-The 15 Watt Panel from Voltaic Systems is ideal for road trips, camping, and festivals.
+The 15 Watt Panel from Voltaic Systems is a small solar panel ideal for road trips, camping, and festivals.
 The combination of this panel and battery can produce enough energy to easily charge a laptop / cell phone / ipod, inflate an air mattress, power a boom box, recharge AA batteries, run lights and charge power tools.

 The panel itself is compact (11″ x 15″) and affordable at only $149 ($10 per watt).
 With an additional $87 in accessories, the panel can easily charge durable sealed lead acid batteries.